Born: October 09, 1964

 In 2007, Guillermo received his first Oscar nomination, for writing the screenplay for Pan's Labyrinth (2006), a disturbing film set in 1944 fascist Spain.
 In 2013 he received a Hugo nomination for having written (with three other writers) the screenplay for Peter Jackson's The Hobbit: An Unexpected Journey (2012).
 His highly anticipated film, Pacific Rim, which he directed and co-wrote, was shot in Toronto with several Canadian cast members and opened in theaters on July 12, 2013.

 His latest directorial credits include the horror flick Crimson Peak (2015) and the sci-fi/romance The Shape of Water (2017).
-For the latter film, he received an Academy Award nomination for Best Director and won a 2018 Golden Globe award.
+For the latter film, in 2018 he received his first Academy Award as Best Director, followed by a second Academy Award, this time for Best Motion Picture.
+He also won a Golden Globe and a BAFTA for his direction on the film.

 Del Toro is a founding member of the Film Studies Center and the Muestra del Cine Mexicano (Mexican Film Festival) in his hometown and has taught and headed film workshops since the age of 15.
 He has also served as a juror on the selection committee of the Mexican Film Institute, Sundance Institute and the Spirit Awards.